forrest-herman/notion-automation/README.md

   - Pulls data from Goodreads and compares with my Notion Reading List
     - Updates existing entires with dates and ratings
     - Adds nonexistant books to the database
+- A set of functions for interacting with Google Firestore
+- Github Actions configuration file to run this automation on a cron schedule, including webdriver and Google Auth tasks

 ### Requirements